Ervin László: Akashic field theory

 László's 2004 book, Science and the Akashic Field: An Integral Theory of Everything posits a field of information as the substance of the cosmos.
 Using the Sanskrit and Vedic term for "space", Akasha, he calls this information field the "Akashic field" or "A-field".
 He posits that the "quantum vacuum" (see Vacuum state) is the fundamental energy and information-carrying field that informs not just the current universe, but all universes past and present (collectively, the Akashic records or "Metaverse").

-László believes that such an informational field can explain why our universe appears to be fine-tuned so as to form galaxies and conscious lifeforms; and why evolution is an informed, not random, process.
-He believes that the hypothesis solves several problems that emerge from quantum physics, especially nonlocality and quantum entanglement.
+He believed that such an informational field can explain why our universe appears to be fine-tuned so as to form galaxies and conscious lifeforms; and why evolution is an informed, not random, process.
+He believed that the hypothesis solves several problems that emerge from quantum physics, especially nonlocality and quantum entanglement.

 The Immortal Mind

 László became interested in the consciousness theories of Anthony Peake, (who in turn was an admirer of László’s work on the Akashic Field).
-Peake, whose background was in the social sciences, had sought to explain the fact that altered states of consciousness (such as deja vu, dreams, psychedelic drug experiences, meditation, near death experience) sometimes seem to feature precognition and premonitions.
+Peake, whose background was in the social sciences, had sought to explain the fact that altered states of consciousness (such as déjà vu, dreams, psychedelic drug experiences, meditation, near death experience) sometimes seem to feature precognition and premonitions.
 Peake had produced a tentative synthesis of the ancient idea of the "Eternal Return" with modern ideas like the simulation argument, the holographic universe, and the many worlds interpretation.
 In Peake’s hypothesis, one lives variants of the same life repeatedly but with the ability to make different choices and experience different outcomes, and a premonition is in fact a memory of the past.
 Peake became a Consciousness Studies Department Member at Ervin László’s Center For Advanced Studies.
 László collaborated with Anthony Peake on the book The Immortal Mind: Science and the Continuity of Consciousness Beyond the Brain.